-To test conditions allowing T7pol replication initiation using degenerated oligonucleotides as primers, a mix of PhiX174 and M13mp18 circular ssDNA molecules was used.
-We found that 25 µM of 20 nt long degenerated oligonucleotides were sufficient to achieve maximal conversion of M13mp18 and phiX174 ssDNA molecules to dsDNA (Figure 2B).
+To test conditions allowing T7pol replication initiation using degenerated oligonucleotides as primers, a 1:1 weight mix of PhiX174 and M13mp18 circular ssDNA molecules was used (10 µg/mL final DNA concentration).
+A range of oligonucleotide concentrations from 1 to 20 µM was tested.
+We found that 10 µM of 20 nt long degenerated oligonucleotides were sufficient to convert all the ssDNA species into dsDNA (Figure 2B).
 In addition, and as expected, no smear indicative of further rounds of replication beyond the first one was detected.
 The marked intensity of the dsDNA bands, relative to ssDNA, was due to the higher affinity of ethidium bromide for dsDNA.

 We concluded that T7pol treatment of circular and ssDNA should be an efficient and quantitative way to convert all DNA molecules to dsDNA prior to library preparation.